Back to blog

 • Certifications (if applicable): Certified ScrumMaster (CSM), AWS Certified Developer

 The same candidate search methods can be applied using any database with candidate profiles.
+Such candidate trackers help recruiters easily find the right match for the position.

 How to manage your candidate database?